hmcts/azure-custom-roles/README.md

 ## Usage

-All Custom Roles will be created at the root tenant level and so are assignable at all levels across management groups, subscriptions & individual resources.
+All Custom Roles will be created at the HMCTS Managaement Group level and so are assignable at all child management groups, subscriptions & individual resources.

 To create a new role, edit the ./components/custom_roles/role_definitions.yaml file